Signs and symptoms of depression in teenagers

 - Dropping out of extra-curricular activities/teams which they used to enjoy

-What can parents do if they believe their teen is suffering from depression?
+Advice for parents concerned their teen is suffering from depression

 When speaking to a teenager with depression, Dr van Zwanenberg suggests that parents should calmly explain that they are worried as they have seen changes in the teen’s behaviour.